Cambridge-ICCS/cambridge-iccs.github.io/summerschool.md

 If you plan to attend in person, please indicate during the registration process which days you will need accommodation in Cambridge.

-#### COVID-19

- With attending an in-person multi-day event, we ask that each attendee assess their own personal health risk and do what is comfortable for them and their situation.
-Below lists our guidelines to hold a safe and low risk event.

-    * COVID-19 Vaccination: We strongly encourage that each attendees be fully vaccinated with a booster against COVID-19 to attend this in-person event.

-    * COVID-19 Testing: Prior to attending each day of our event, we will require that all attendees take a provided at-home COVID-19 test confirming their negative status.

-    * Masking: Given the size of the event, masking may be required and will be determined closer to the event.
-With much of the programming indoors we support the use of a mask for part/all of the event while not eating and drinking, and will provide N95 and KN95 masks to any attendee that would like them.

-We will be closely monitoring the situation and following the guidelines of the UK government and [the procedures of the University of Cambridge](https://www.cam.ac.uk/coronavirus) at the time of the summer school.